 Videographers will combine this footage in real time with pre-recorded images of contemporary life, projected onto two video cubes, creating a profound tableau of humanity orchestrated by music and light.

 Seeking the extraordinary in the mundane, Rouse’s staging of One Boy’s Day will serve as a site for occupying the past, reflecting upon the present, and organizing our futures.
 The work will open up the textual account of one white boy from a largely homogenous middle-class 1949 midwestern town to the tensions and multiplicities of a diverse present day America.
-As Americans’ perceptions of race relations have become more troublesome and as the rural/urban divide intensifies and becomes greatly politicized, One Boy’s Day will question the ideal that Barker put forth, asking audiences to inhabit the text and construct alternative versions and counter-images of community and childhood.
+As Americans’ perceptions of race relations have become more troublesome and as the rural/urban divide intensifies and becomes greatly politicized, One Boy’s Day will grapple with the ideal that Barker put forth, asking audiences to inhabit the text and construct alternative versions and counter-images of community and childhood.

 Presentations of One Boy’s Day will take place in performing arts facilities that can accommodate longform installations and music, including museums, theaters and alternative spaces.
 It will premiere at Krannert’s Colwell Playhouse, a 641 seat continental style theater with a 38 x 30 stage and will be modular and scalable to accommodate various venues.